leakyboi/narashini.xyz/_posts/new-website.md

 ---
-title: This is the new infi.sh
+title: This is the new draftish.xyz
-description: A completely new website, built from scratch with Next.js
+description: An upgrade from the Ghost website.
 coverImage: /posts/new-website/epiphany.png
 date: "2021-09-27T21:27:13.118Z"
 pinned: true